plataplomo/hummingbot/workflow/integration_tests_refactor_plan.md

 # Integration Tests Refactor Plan: Spot vs Derivatives Separation

 **Date:** December 6, 2025
-**Last Updated:** December 15, 2025
+**Last Updated:** December 24, 2025
-**Status:** COMPLETED ✅
+**Status:** PARTIALLY IMPLEMENTED ⚠️
 **Scope:** Comprehensive refactoring of integration tests for clear spot vs derivatives separation
 **Target:** `/tests/integration/apis/` directory structure

 ## Executive Summary

-This document outlines the comprehensive plan that was successfully implemented to refactor the CyberDeltaEngine integration tests, creating clear separation between spot and derivatives functionality.
-The refactoring has been completed with all proposed structures and patterns now in place.
+This document outlines the comprehensive plan to refactor the CyberDeltaEngine integration tests, creating clear separation between spot and derivatives functionality.
+The refactoring has been partially implemented with significant progress on spot/perp separation, but the detailed subdirectory structure (positive/zero/large) was not fully realized.

+### ⚠️ IMPORTANT DISCREPANCY NOTICE

+**This document contains inaccurate claims about the implementation status.** A code analysis on December 24, 2025 revealed:

+1. **Subdirectory Structure**: The document claims subdirectories like `positive/`, `zero/`, and `large/` were implemented, but they mostly contain only empty `__init__.py` files
+2. **File Locations**: Test files are actually at the parent level with naming suffixes (_positive, _zero, _large) rather than in subdirectories
+3. **Missing Files**: Some files listed as "migrated" (like `test_bp_perp_positions_private.py`) don't exist in the codebase
+4. **Implementation Approach**: The team chose a simpler naming convention approach instead of the complex subdirectory structure

+**Recommendation**: This document should be treated as a historical planning document rather than an accurate representation of the current state.

-## Implementation Status ✅
+## Implementation Status ⚠️

-### 1. Successfully Implemented Test Structure

-**IMPLEMENTED STRUCTURE (as of December 15, 2025):**
+### 1. Current Test Structure (as of December 24, 2025)

+**PLANNED STRUCTURE vs ACTUAL IMPLEMENTATION:**

+**What was planned:**
+The original plan called for a detailed subdirectory structure with `positive/`, `zero/`, and `large/` folders under each test category.

+**What was actually implemented:**
 ```
 tests/integration/apis/
 ├── shared/                              ✅ IMPLEMENTED